Odzen/TCPCustomFileServer/README.md

-# TCPCustomFileServer
+# TCP Custom Protocol
-Create a server that allows you to transfer files between 2 or more clients using a custom protocol (non-standard protocol) based on TCP.
+The server allows transferring files between several clients using a custom protocol (non-standard protocol) based on TCP.

+## To run the server
+`go run main.go server`.
+First, run the server, then the client.
+The server shows logs to know what is happening between the clients.

+## To run the client
+`go run main.go client`.
+The client can send messages or files through a channel.
+In addition, once a client receives a file, he/she will save the file in a specific folder `(outFiles/channel/client's name)`.
+For instance, if the client `juan` recieves a file through channel 8, he will put it in `(outFiles/8/juan)` folder.

+## Folders and Files
+To test the server, you can use the files located in the folder `testFiles` or any other file.
+Just make sure as a client, that the file doesn't exceed the limit of bytes that the server can handle (`50.5 KB`), and remember always to type the right path.
+The folder `outFiles` will be created automatically by the server, once the first file in the session is sent, broadcasted and received.

-# Commands for clients
+## Commands for clients
-- `=username <name>` - set an username.
-If the clients connects and doesn't set an username, the connection will stay anonymous.
+- `=username <name>` - set a username.
+If the client connects and doesn't set a username, the connection will stay anonymous.
 - `=suscribe <number of the channel>` - join a channel.
 If the channel doesn't exist, it will be created.
 The client can be in one channel at the same time.
 The channel must be a number
 - `=channels` -  show a list of available channels to join
 - `=current` -  shows the channel to which the client is subscribed
 - `=instructions` -  shows to the clients the available commands and their functionalities
 - `=message <string message>` - broadcast message to everyone in the channel
-- `=file <file>` - broadcast file to every client in the channel
+- `=file <file>` - broadcast file to every client on the channel
 - `=exit` - disconnects from the server.